 It is often supposed in Islamic studies that Al-Ghazali demolished the basis for science in the Muslim world by his so-called orthodox attack against rational thinking which nurtured a negative climate that resulted in the eventual rejection of scientific research in the Islamic world after the 12th century.
 In this article, Arun Bala questions such views on both historical and epistemological grounds.
 Historically, historians showed that science advanced in the Muslim world even after Al-Ghazali, especially in directions that broke free from the heritage of Greek science.
 Moreover, epistemologically, the author argues that Al-Ghazali's impact was positive in the Muslim world and beyond.
 In the former, he provided epistemological and theological grounds for breaking free from the narrow rationalism of ancient science.
 In the West, his impact provoked the Scholastic philosophy, in order to respond to his theses, to develop new epistemological grounds which paved the way for modern science.

-This article was originally published in George Gheverghese Joseph and Burjor Avari Knowledge and Cultures: Crossing Boundaries in History, Manchester Metropolitan University, 2009.
+This article was originally published in Knowledge and Cultures: Crossing Boundaries in History, edited by George Gheverghese Joseph and Burjor Avari.
+Manchester Metropolitan University, 2009, pp. 46-58.
 We thank the author for allowing its re-publication.

 Table of contents

 It has often been argued that the theologian Al-Ghazali played a key role in the decline of science in the medieval period and that this explains the difficulty of incorporating a modern scientific and technological culture in the Middle East today.
 This story has become so standard that it has been accepted by both the critics of Islamic kalam, as well as kalam theologians themselves, who use it to treat modern science as a contamination that has been shown to be theologically unsound by Al Ghazali.
 A standard view along these lines is Pervez Hoodbhoy's Islam and Science: Religious Orthodoxy and the Battle for Rationality